isomerpages/sndgo-corp/_about-smart-nation/Transforming SG Through Technology.md

 ### Open Data

 Data sets collected by public agencies are now available and accessible to the public through online portals, making it easy for developers to co-create digital solutions to benefit society.

-Access the open data sets available [here](/resources/open-data).
+Click on the link to access the [open data sets](/resources/open-data) available.

 ### Living Laboratory